-- All FDA-approved contraceptives for women, including oral contraceptives, diaphragms, patches, and over-the-counter contraceptives.
-In order to be covered as a preventive care service, in addition to the requirements stated above, contraceptive prescription drugs must be generic drugs or single source brand name drugs. - Shingles, seasonal flu and pneumonia vaccinations.
-Prescription drugs to eliminate or reduce dependency on, or addiction to, tobacco and tobacco products. - FDA-approved smoking cessation products including over-thecounter nicotine replacement products when obtained with physician's prescription and you are at least 18 years old.
-Aspirin to reduce the risk of heart attack or stroke, for men ages 45-79 and women ages 55-79.

-- Folic acid supplementation for women age 55 years and younger (folic acid supplement or a multivitamin). - Vitamin D for women over age 65. - Medications for risk reduction of primary breast cancer in women (such as tamoxifen or raloxifene) for women who are at increased risk for breast cancer and at low risk for adverse medication effects. - Fluoride supplements for children from birth through 6 years old. - Preexposure prophylaxis (PrEP) for the prevention (not treatment) of HIV infection - Bowel Preparations for Colonoscopy - For adults age 50 through age 75 - Limited to two prescriptions per year - Generic - Statins for Lowering of Cholesterol - For adults age 40 through age 75, the following generic medications and strengths: Atorvastatin ≤20mg, Fluvastatin ≤20mg, Lovastatin ≤40mg, Pravastatin ≤80mg, Rosuvastatin ≤10mg, Simvastatin ≤40 mg
+- Prescription drugs to eliminate or reduce dependency on, or addiction to, tobacco and tobacco products.
+FDA-approved smoking cessation products including over-the-counter nicotine replacement products when obtained with physician's prescription and you are at least 18 years old. - Aspirin to reduce the risk of heart attack or stroke, for men ages 45-79 and women ages 55-79. - Folic Acid Supplements for women who may become pregnant.
+Generic dosage forms Folic acid products (OTC): • Folic acid cap 0.8 mg (800 mcg) • Folic acid tab 0.4 mg (400 mcg) • Folic acid tab 0.8 mg (800 mcg) - Medications for risk reduction of primary breast cancer in women (such as tamoxifen or raloxifene) for women who are at increased risk for breast cancer and at low risk for adverse medication effects. - Fluoride supplements for children from birth through 6 years old. - Preexposure prophylaxis (PrEP) for the prevention (not treatment) of HIV infection - Bowel Preparations for Colonoscopy - For adults age 50 through age 75 - Limited to two prescriptions per year - Generic - Statins to help prevent serious heart and blood vessel problems (cardiovascular disease) in adults age 40 to 75 who are at risk.
+Atorvastatin ≤20mg, Fluvastatin ≤20mg, Lovastatin ≤40mg, Pravastatin ≤80mg, Rosuvastatin ≤10mg, Simvastatin ≤40 mg - Over-the-counter (OTC) Covid-19 Testing Supplies required to cover costs for enrollees for up to eight at-home tests for COVID-19 per enrollee per 30-day period until further notice.